 Ms. Kristina Miller, Counselor

 Art: Students attend art class weekly.
 They learn about the elements of art, genres, and study particular artists’ styles.
 Our art teacher uses a variety of techniques to teach drawing, painting, sculpting and paper art.
-Thanks to the Artists in Schools grant opportunity some grade levels work with island artists to learn skills through a well-developed project taught by the guest artist and supported by our art teacher.
+Thanks to the Artists in Schools grant opportunity some grade levels work with island artists to learn skills through well-developed projects taught by the guest artist and supported by our art teacher.

 Music: Students attend music class weekly.
 Teaching methods include visual, kinesthetic and aural modalities.
 Children learn to recognize and use a variety of musical elements such as rhythm, melody, harmony, form and timbre.
 They play instruments (drums, rhythm, barred instruments, keyboard), dance and sing as they explore a range of musical genre.